 Our latest video series #ListenUp gives scientists a platform talk about what they are passionate about and want the world to know – this could be anything from scientific practices to gender equality to loopholes in the research funding systems.

 In late 2019 we launched the podcast series #UnderTheMicroscope, in which materials and nano scientists are interviewed about their work and career.
 Topics include their career path, what they love about their job, the research project they are most proud of and more.
 The podcast guests also take over the twitter account @RealSci_Nano for a week where they tweet about their science, their career journeys and their passions.
-We are now a team of four taking care of the smooth operation of the podcast and twitter takeovers.
+We are now a team of two taking care of the smooth operation of the podcast and twitter takeovers.
 This twitter takeover is an extension of the account @RealScientists which run on a similar concept.